Acquired Brain Injuries

 The goal of neuro-optometric rehab is to minimize visual disability so that a patient can carry out daily activities like walking, reading and driving.

 Neuro-optometric rehab utilizes special prescription lenses, prism lenses or patching, depending on the visual problem that needs treatment.

 With the right treatment paired with a customized neuro-optometric rehabilitation program, many patients find that their symptoms improve almost immediately, leading the way toward long-term healing.
-For more information about neuro-optometry please contact The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry or to schedule a neuro-optometric vision evaluation.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharine, Ontario and surrounding communities.
+For more information about neuro-optometry please contact Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry or to schedule a neuro-optometric vision evaluation.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.